 ARCH (Accompanying Returning Citizens with Hope) is also a subsidiary program of VOAN.
 ARCH was founded in 2016 as a program of St. Vincent de Paul, the Diocesan Office for Social Concerns, VOAN, and the Catholic Foundation.
-ARCH organizes educational events, manage accompaniment services to link people coming home from incarceration to services, build a network with business leaders to link workers to employers, and we work on systemic advocacy to promote restorative practices and reforms in the justice system.
-ARCH has grown in 2020 with the generous support of the Franklin County Commissioners Office of Justice, Policy and Programs.
+ARCH organizes educational events, manages accompaniment services to link people coming home from incarceration to services, builds a network with business leaders to link workers to employers, and works on systemic advocacy to promote restorative practices and reforms in the justice system.
+ARCH has grown in 2020 with the generous support of the Franklin County Commissioners Office of Justice, Policy, and Programs.

 The Think Tank Mission

 VOAN and the Think Tanks on Poverty work on community education, leadership development, coalition building, storytelling, strategy, and developing the power needed in the community to make the changes we seek -- one step at a time.
 We have obtained seats at the table and worked on a range of issues across Central Ohio, including addiction and recovery, housing and homelessness, criminal justice and reentry, broadband internet, and youth prevention.